DavidWatibini/awwards/README.md

 ## Application requirements

-1. Ensure you have Python3.6 installed in your computer. you can download it by running this command
+1. Ensure you have Python3.6 installed in your computer. you can download it by running this command.

 `$ sudo apt-get update sudo apt-get install python3.6.`